We Can Help

 You are supported by us every step of the way.
 We explain your legal rights and act on your behalf taking care of all the administrative aspects making sure you get an adequate and appropriate compensation.
 If necessary, we take your case to the court.

-We have been dealing with personal injuries claims since 2007, and have always aimed to assess the best way to prove the damage suffered so that you can get an adequate and appropriate compensation.
+We have been dealing with personal injuries claims since 2007, and we have always aimed to assess the best way to prove the damage suffered.
+So, while you focus on getting better, we fight to protect your interests.

 Legal System in Italy

 The Italian legal system provides for different types of liability, the violation of which results in an injury:

 Contractual liability: that is the one which arises from breach of contract.
 Pursuant to article 1218 of the Italian Civil Code, “the debtor who does not perform the service due is obliged to pay compensation for the damage if they do not prove that the non-fulfilment or delay had been caused by the impossibility of performing the service due to reasons for which they are not responsible”.

 Non-contractual liability: that is the one which concerns any act done with intent or gross negligence that causes unjust damage to others.
 Pursuant to article 2043 of the Italian Civil Code, “whatever malicious or negligent misconduct which results in unfair damage to another person, obliges who committed it to pay the compensation”.

 Therefore, whilst contractual liability implies a bond between the agent and the breached party that derives from the unfulfillment of a pre-existing obligation, non-contractual liability punishes unlawful conducts which affect somebody to whom the agent is not bound by relationship whatsoever; not only is its function restorative, but also preventive and sanctioning.

 The Italian legal system then identifies different types of compensable damage, depending on the type of damage caused: